-The Consolidated Financial Statements should be read in conjunction with Burlington Northern Santa Fe, LLC's Annual Report on Form 10-K for the year ended December 31, 2013, including the financial statements and notes thereto.
+The Consolidated Financial Statements should be read in conjunction with Burlington Northern Santa Fe, LLC's Annual Report on Form 10-K for the year ended December 31, 2016, including the financial statements and notes thereto.
 Burlington Northern Santa Fe, LLC (BNSF) is a holding company that conducts no operating activities and owns no significant assets other than through its interests in its subsidiaries.
 The Consolidated Financial Statements include the accounts of BNSF and its majority-owned subsidiaries, all of which are separate legal entities (collectively, the Company).
 BNSF's principal operating subsidiary is BNSF Railway Company (BNSF Railway).
 All intercompany accounts and transactions have been eliminated.

 On February 12, 2010, Berkshire Hathaway Inc., a Delaware corporation (Berkshire), acquired 100% of the outstanding shares of Burlington Northern Santa Fe Corporation common stock that it did not already own.
 The acquisition was completed through the merger (Merger) of a Berkshire wholly-owned merger subsidiary and Burlington Northern Santa Fe Corporation with the surviving entity renamed Burlington Northern Santa Fe, LLC.
-Earnings per share data has not been presented because BNSF has not issued stock or membership interests to the public.
+Earnings per share data is not presented because BNSF has only one holder of its membership interests.

 The results of operations for any interim period are not necessarily indicative of the results of operations to be expected for the entire year.
-In the opinion of management, the unaudited financial statements reflect all adjustments (consisting of only normal recurring adjustments, except as disclosed) necessary for a fair statement of BNSF's consolidated financial position as of March 31, 2014, and the results of operations for the three months ended March 31, 2014 and 2013.
+In the opinion of management, the unaudited financial statements reflect all adjustments (consisting of only normal recurring adjustments, except as disclosed) necessary for a fair statement of BNSF's consolidated financial position as of March 31, 2017, and the results of operations for the three months ended March 31, 2017 and 2016.